 Having trouble controlling the throttle on your dirt bike?
 Whether you're brand new to dirt biking or just need some proper techniques to build your confidence, you've come to the right place.

-This article or video, should you choose to watch it, will show you 3 essential, but also basic techniques to have good throttle control on a dirt bike to prevent crashes that could end up hurting you.
+This article and video, should you choose to watch it, will show you 3 essential, but also basic techniques to have good throttle control on a dirt bike to prevent crashes that could end up hurting you.

 What is throttle control on a dirt bike?